KBCO: HD radio

 In 2005, KBCO received an experimental permit from the FCC and became the first FM radio station in the state of Colorado to implement "Multicasting."
 It airs two subchannels using the Ibquity Digital HD system.
 The station debuted an HD2 sub-channel playing only songs recorded in KBCO's "Studio C." The Studio C Channel is also available on KBCO's web site, along with the New Music Channel, an Internet channel playing all new releases.

 KBCO's HD3 subchannel carried the news/talk programming of co-owned AM 850 KOA, with two translator stations fed by it: 94.1 K231AA in Boulder and 94.1 K231BQ in Golden.

 On June 26, 2019, KBCO-HD3 flipped to iHeart's "Pride Radio" format of Top 40/Dance music targeting the LGBTQ community.
-This marks the second such format to air in Denver, the other being Entercom's "Channel Q" network airing on KALC-HD2.
+This marks the second such format to air in Denver, the other being Audacy's "Channel Q" network airing on KALC-HD2.